Claim Settlement Ratio - Meaning, Importance & Comparison Skip to main content

 Regulation changes or compliance requirements can impact how claims are processed, influencing the settlement ratio.
 Compliance with these changes ensures fewer legal impediments in claim processing.

-Steps to Ensure Your Claim is Settled Smoothly
+Steps to Ensure Smooth Claim Settlement

 1. Understand Your Policy